 More Movie Reviews at creativejamie.com/category/movie-reviews/

-Posted on November 16, 2011, in movie reviews and tagged Megatron, movie review, optimus prime, rosie huntington whiteley transformers, Sam Witwicky, Seibertron, Sentinel Prime, The needs of the many outweigh the needs of the few, transformers, Transformers: Dark of the Moon, Transformers: Dark of the Moon movie review.
+Posted on November 16, 2011, in movie review and tagged Megatron, optimus prime, rosie huntington whiteley transformers, Sam Witwicky, Seibertron, Sentinel Prime, The needs of the many outweigh the needs of the few, transformers, Transformers: Dark of the Moon, Transformers: Dark of the Moon movie review.
 Bookmark the permalink.
 2 Comments.